 Exemptions from one or more vaccines will be granted for medical reason upon certification by a licensed healthcare provider that there is a medical reason for not administering the vaccine.

-Exemptions for personal or religious reasons will be granted upon request of the parent or legal guardian.
-To request an exemption, a parent or guardian must submit a signed COE that the parent/guardian has either a philosophical, personal, or religious objection to the immunization of the child.
+Exemptions for personal or religious reasons will be granted upon request of the parent/guardian.
+To request an exemption, a parent/guardian must submit a signed COE that the parent/guardian has either a philosophical, personal, or religious objection to the immunization of the child.
 Forms must include a statement to be signed by a licensed healthcare provider stating that he or she provided the parent/guardian with information about the benefits and risks of immunization to the child.
 The form may be signed by a licensed healthcare provider at any time prior to the enrollment of the child in a school or licensed day care.
 Photocopies of the signed form or a letter from the health care practitioner will be accepted in lieu of the original form.

 The permanent file of students with exemptions will be marked for easy identification should the local department of health order that exempted students be excluded from school temporarily during an outbreak or an epidemic.

-If a certificate of exemption is not received upon the student’s enrollment in school, the principal will provide written notice to the parents or guardians informing them of:
+If the district does not receive proof of immunization status on a CIS or a COE upon the student’s enrollment in school, the principal or designee will provide written notice to the parents/guardians informing them of:

 A. The immunization requirements;